Follow these easy walking tips and you will be getting the exercise you need and enjoying it to boot.

 11. Keep Track

-I use Spark People to track both my calories and my exercise intake. (the good news is that if you exercise, you get to eat a little more.)
+I use the Weight Watchers app to track both my calories and my exercise intake. (the good news is that if you exercise, you get to eat a little more.)

 Once I stop writing down my intake and output, the weight seems to creep on.
 It only takes a minute or so and makes such a big difference.